Racket-Cookbooks/GUI-cookbook/README.md

 To contribute add your recipe as a single file in the [recipes](recipes/) folder

+In the meantime a good collection is available in: https://github.com/mfelleisen/7GUI

+And a version using the [gui-easy package](https://pkgs.racket-lang.org/package/gui-easy): https://github.com/Bogdanp/racket-gui-easy/tree/master/examples

 Contributions are accepted on the condition they are licenced under the same terms as Racket: MIT or Apache 2.